madgen/vanillalog/README.md

 A statically-typed Datalog variant that is as vanilla as it gets.

+When used as a library, it provides an abstract AST acting as an intermediate target for Datalog variants with interesting operators.
+For example, see [Temporalog](https://github.com/madgen/temporalog) for using Computation Tree Logic (CTL) operators in Datalog formulae.

-This is a frontend that compiles to [Exalog](https://github.com/madgen/exalog) for evaluation and optimisation.
+This frontend (or intermediate representation) compiles to [Exalog](https://github.com/madgen/exalog) for evaluation and optimisation.

 ## Installation